fufuok/cache/README.md

 	DefaultCleanupInterval = 10 * time.Second
 )

-// EvictedCallback callback function to execute when the key-value pair expires and is evicted.
+// EvictedCallbackOf callback function to execute when the key-value pair expires and is evicted.
-// Warning: cannot block, it is recommended to use goroutine. type EvictedCallback func(k string, v interface{})
+// Warning: cannot block, it is recommended to use goroutine. type EvictedCallbackOf[V any] func(k string, v V)

-type Config struct {
+type ConfigOf[V any] struct {
 	// DefaultExpiration default expiration time for key-value pairs.
 	DefaultExpiration time.Duration